CMWolfe922/smartnotes/README.md

 4. So then, wherever I want to use this `styles.css` file, I need to go to the html file and tell django to load that file using `{% load static %}` at the top of the file.
     - Next I need to load the file like I would in any html file.
 You load it by creating a `<head>` tag and then `<link>` inside the headlike this:
     - `<link rel="stylesheet" type="text/css" href="{% static 'css/style.css' %}" />`

+> that was pretty simple to do, but there is a better way to load css files (or whatever files you want) to all your html files without having to do this to each one.
+I can do this by creating a base.html file that every other html file extends from. this will make creating templates much easier!

+---

+### BRANCH base-template001:

+> Setting up a base template that each and every html file in the project can extend from so that all the links and other stuff don't need to be added to every template.
+This will make creating those new templates cleaner and faster:

+1. Create a `templates` directory in the `static` directory.
+2. Then create a file called `base.html`